ambergkim/simple-contact-form/README.md

 **Version**: 1.0.0

 ## Overview
-Extra practice in setting up a server and database then connecting it with a simple form.
+Practice in setting up a Full Stack CRUD application from scratch
 * A public facing page for contact form submissions
 * A 'private' facing page for managing the submissions